-Upgrading your CPU is a good idea to get more performance and extra advantages.
+Upgrading your CPU is a good idea for more performance and extra advantages.
 CPU provides the main cores to your computer system to run operating systems and programs.
 It is the brain of your computer that needs upgrading to support the latest programs.

-Recently many users claim that they are having audio issues after upgrading the CPU.
+Recently, many users claim they are having audio issues after upgrading the CPU.
 These issues include no audio or corrupted audio drivers.
 In this post, we will discuss all the possible solutions to this issue and the reasons behind it.
 So, stay with us on this journey!

 Why Does Audio Not Working After Upgrading CPU?

 The main reason your audio is not working after upgrading the CPU is an unsupported audio driver to the latest hardware.
 Audio drivers, like sound cards and GPUs, are specific to each CPU and hardware.
 If you have upgraded the CPU but forgot to upgrade the drivers, you won’t be able to listen to any audio.

 There could also be more issues, like hardware or software issues.
 Some CPUs require additional audio manager support, like Realtek.
 These CPUs won’t work on the default Windows drivers.
 Here are a few possible reasons for no sound after the CPU change,

 Old Drivers: Latest CPUs don’t support old audio drivers.
 Sometimes, you have older audio drivers for your previous firmware, but now it’s time to upgrade them according to your CPU.

 CPU Requires Audio Manager: Audio managers are the best applications to manage all connected devices.
 All the latest CPUs require these managers to make it convenient for users to manage all devices from one place.

 Hardware Malfunctioning: Replacing the CPU is a challenging task.
 It could be more challenging for you if you are not a professional.
 You could damage other hardware like sound cards or sound pins.
 Sometimes, you also forget to insert the sound card after CPU installation.